alcexhim/Phast/README.md

 # Phast
-PHP Hypertext Application Server Technology, a rewrite of the Web Framework (WebFX)
+PHP Hypertext Application Server Technology, a rewrite of the Web Framework (Phast)